The filter of singularities in global anisotropic microlocal analysis: Introduction

-The idea to study singularities as filters goes back to \cite{Rodino1} where it is used mostly for the frequency variables (covariables) as opposed to our filters which are classes of subsets of phase space $T^* \rr d$, with further results in this direction in \cite{Garello1}.
+The idea to study singularities as filters goes back to \cite{Rodino1} where it is used mostly for the frequency variables (covariables), with further results in this direction in \cite{Garello1}, as opposed to our filters which are classes of subsets of phase space $T^* \rr d$.
 Wave front sets anisotropic in the covariables only were introduced in \cite{Lascar1}.

-Our main results are on one hand generalized versions of \cite[Theorem~8.3]{Cappiello6} and \cite[Theorem~1.4]{Cappiello7} which we formulate for filters of singularities.
+Our main results are on one hand generalized versions of \cite[Theorem~8.3]{Cappiello6} and \cite[Theorem~1.4]{Cappiello7} respectively which we formulate for filters of singularities.
 See Theorems 6.2 and 6.5.
 On the other hand we deduce a new result on propagation of filters of singularities for $d=1$ and hamiltonian Weyl symbols of the form \eqref{eq:anisohampower} in the supercritical case $p_c < p \leqs p_c + \frac14 \min \left( \frac{1}{k}, \frac{1}{m} \right)$.
 See Theorem \ref{thm:propagationfilter2}.

 As preparation for these results we devote a large part of the paper to the study of filters of anisotropic global singularities, which we hope can be of independent interest.
 A main result is the characterization of the filter by means of the short-time Fourier transform (see Theorem \ref{thm:characsing}).